 It is no surprise that the seeker archetype is one of the most difficult to define.
-Pinning down this roving icon becomes even more complicated the longer one spends following her this way and that like the seed of a dandelion cast on the wind.
+Pinning down this roving icon becomes even more complicated the longer one spends following her this way and that.
+She’s like the seed of a dandelion cast on the wind.

 The Lost Seeker Archetype

 A lot of times someone with the seeker archetype isn’t even sure what the truth is that she seeking.
 She does know that she is after something, but asking her to commit to what that something is can prove treacherous.
 Typically the seeker is certain that the search has something to do with learning about the way life, the world, and maybe even the cosmos is.
 She may refuse to get more specific than that for fear of pigeonholing her quest.
 The seeker realizes that by framing the question, she is already determining the answer.

 This ambiguity does not water down the confidence of the people influenced by the seeker.
 The seeker carries at her core an intense inner drive to continue on regardless.
 This is part of the light aspect of this archetype.

 The Seeker’s Quest for Answers